1ay1/neowall/README.md

 Your first run creates `~/.config/neowall/config.vibe` with a gorgeous retro synthwave shader.

-**Just works** on Hyprland, Sway, River, and most Wayland compositors.
+**Just works** on KDE Plasma, Hyprland, Sway, River, and any Wayland compositor.

 ## 🎨 Included Visual Experiences